seanbreckenridge/vimbuffer/README.md

 edited_desc = vimbuffer.buffer(project_description, fallbacks=["nvim", "vim", "vi", "nano"])
 ```

 Alternatively, if you want to leave your `$EDITOR` as a graphical text editor, you can set the `$VIMBUFFER_EDITOR` environment variable, which trumps all other choices.
-In particular, the resolution order is:
+Specifically, the resolution order is:

 - `$VIMBUFFER_EDITOR`
 - `fallbacks`(s) passed as keyword arguments in python